The Coach Credentialing Program

 At a Glance

-Program Content Delivery: Part in-person, part virtual and part self-paced.
+Program Content Delivery: Part in-person, part virtual (zoom calls) and part self-paced work.

-Program Research: Participants will be surveyed before the program begins, after the program and again in December of 2023 following their season.
+Program Research: Participants will be surveyed before the program begins, after the program and again in December of 2024.

 Application, Selection, and Program Timeline